 14. Laura San Giacomo in Quigley Down Under (1990)

 I originally had San Giacomo in the Honorable Mentions list, but my fiancé convinced me to bump her up.
 Yes, most of her performance as Crazy Cora is varying levels of kooky comedy.
 But that’s the character – a front to hide her pain, which she does reveal.

 This one is tough for me because Huston does a fantastic job with her take on Calamity Jane.
 She’s also a colourful character – awkward, funny, and brave.
-If you haven’t read the book, you’ll love her in this miniseries.
-But they changed her character so much from the book I can’t truly love it.
+If you haven’t read the book, you’ll love her in this.
+But they changed her character so much from the book that I can’t truly love the miniseries.
 Still, worthy of this list.
-(Couldn’t find a better quality clip to share.)
+(Sadly I couldn’t find a better quality clip to share.)

 Dietrich’s Frenchy exudes confidence and power.
 She may fall for the man, but she never compromises herself to do it.
 This is a surprisingly feminist Western for the ‘30s – all of the female characters are depicted as strong – and whether she’s drinking, singing, or brawling, Deitrich is a lot of fun to watch.

 She may be blunt, and at times cruel, but Beth Dutton IS essential to the Yellowstone story.
-She’s one of my favourite characters and you can’t argue that she’s a powerful female character.
+She’s one of my favourite characters and you can’t argue that she’s a powerful Western woman.
 Reilly excels at saying and doing shocking things without ever abandoning Beth’s trademark semi-inebriated, dead-eyed facial expression.